crypto-org-chain/chain-docs/docs/wallets/cli.md

 #### Configure chain-maind config and data directory

-To specify the chain-maind config and data storage directory, you can update the environment variable, you can add a global flag `--home <directory>`
+To specify the chain-maind config and data storage directory; you can add a global flag `--home <directory>`

 ### Configure Chain ID

-Crypto.com Chain has different [Chain ID](../protocol/chain-id-and-network-id.md#chain-id) to distinguish between _devnet_, _testnet_ and _mainnet_ (TODO:TBC).
+Crypto.com Chain has different [Chain ID](../protocol/chain-id-and-network-id.md#chain-id) to distinguish between _devnet_, _testnet_ and _mainnet_ .
 Accordingly, you should set up your chain-maind and use the correct configuration for the node you are connecting to.
-For example, you might create the follow aliases and add the global `--chain-id` flag : fe
+For example, you might create the follow aliases and add the global `--chain-id` flag :

 ```bash
 alias chain-maind="chain-maind --chain-id [full-chain-id]"